gregdegruy/playstation2/README.md

 # Status

-Tested on Win10 with Python `3.5.2` on a Seagate FireCuda 2TB SSD ST2000LX001.
-Report an Issue to raise a bug.
+Tested on Win10 using the linux subsystem with Python `2.7.12` on a Seagate FireCuda 2TB SSD ST2000LX001.